By North Carolina Judicial Branch

 Judicial Branch Expands Elevated Access for Private Counsel in eCourts

-The update provides access to confidential records in all cases for which an attorney is listed as an attorney of record.
+The update provides access to restricted information in cases for which an attorney is listed as an attorney of record.

 By North Carolina Judicial Branch